FredHutch/quantify-view-cells/README.md

 After running the workflow, three files will be copied to the output directory:

 - `output_images.tar.gz`: A compressed archive containing all of the image outputs.
-The name of each file will be `{ix}.{output_img}`, where `{ix}` is the number of the line from the sample sheet which listed the input image, and `{output_img}` is the name of the image output by the MATLAB code.
+The name of each file will be `{image_ix}.{params_ix}.{output_img}`, where `{image_ix}` is the number of the line from the sample sheet which listed the input image, and `{output_img}` is the name of the image output by the MATLAB code.
+The `{params_ix}` indicates the combination of parameters which were used to generate that output image.
 - `feature.info.csv.gz`: A table in CSV format which combines all of the outputs produced from all images.
-The `ix` column indicates which image was used to generate the outputs.
+The `image_ix` column indicates which image was used to generate the outputs.
+The `params_ix` column indicates which parameters were used for the analysis.
-- `image.summary.csv.gz`: A table in CSV format which contains the median numeric value for each image, for every column of the feature info table which only contains numbers.
+- `image.summary.csv.gz`: A table in CSV format which contains the median numeric value for each image (`image_ix`) and parameter combination (`params_ix`), for every column of the feature info table which only contains numbers.
+- `parameter.combinations.csv`: A table in CSV format which lists the combinations of parameters which were used for each individual analysis, including the columns `params_ix` which correponds to the values used in the files described above.